 Viognier regions

-Viognier wine is a popular varietal grown in various regions around the world.
 The northern Rhone is one of the best-known and respected growing regions for Viognier grapes.
 The small appellation of Condrieu, within Northern Rhone, is renowned for producing some of the finest examples of Viognier wines in the world.
 Condrieu and château grillet are the appelations which are the furthest north where this grape variety grows.
-Viognier wines can normally thrive in southern france.
+Viognier wines normally thrive in southern france.

 Condrieu produces exclusively white wines from 100% Viognier grapes which must be handpicked according to strict regulations to maintain its high quality standards.
 The vines are grown on granite terraces with southern exposure located along the banks of the Rhone River which helps create full-bodied and complex wines with distinct aromas and flavors such as apricot, peach, melon and honeysuckle.